 I am an average guy with the following caveats: never married, funny and well-read with three university degrees.
 Most would describe me as an independent thinker, humorous, creative and loyal with an interesting perspective on life and its challenges.
 I am also well traveled (35-40 countries), adventurous, a responsible risk taker (in an entrepreneurial sense) by nature and look forward to my next journey to faraway places cloaked with optimism.
 For example, I am 65 but prefer to look and feel about myself in terms of Celsius which means I am really 18.3 years.
 Great, I feel better already, see what I mean?
-Yep, life is all about attitude…that's my story and I'm sticking to it, at least for the time being.
+Try it!
+Yep, life is all about attitude…that's my story and I'm stick'n to it, at least for the time being.

 Keeping a healthy balance seems to make sense and in this regard I turn to the time-proven dicti of Satchel Paige, the 'ole time baseball player, who mused:

 1) Avoid fried meats which angry up the blood.

 2) If your stomach disputes you, lie down and pacify it with cool thoughts.

 3) Keep the juices flowing by jangling around gently as you move.